developer9998/GorillaCraft/README.md

 # GorillaCraft

-*GorillaCraft* is a mod for Gorilla Tag that brings Creative mode inspired mechanics into the game including a selection of solid and decorational blocks that are shared amongst players within a room.
+*GorillaCraft* is a mod for Gorilla Tag that brings creative mode inspired mechanics into the game including a selection of solid and decorational blocks that are shared amongst players within a room.

 ## Installation